arangodb/docs/drivers/spark-connector-new.md

   </dependencies>
 ```

-To use in external Spark cluster, submit your application with the following parameter:
+To use in an external Spark cluster, submit your application with the following parameter:

 ```shell
     --packages="com.arangodb:arangodb-spark-datasource-${sparkVersion}_${scalaVersion}:1.0.0"